 We appreciate our law enforcement personnel who risk their lives so we are safe.
 We recognize someone who has made a difference in our community through their work in law enforcement.
 In the past we have recognized individuals who embody the spirit of community involvement and respect for law.

 Little ghosts and goblins need a safe place to enjoy the fun, costumes and games of Halloween.
 This free event features a costume contest, dancing, pinata, games, face painting, karaoke, candy, food, and much more!
 Sometimes the great pumpkin even visits!
-Held the Saturday prior to Halloween at the Hallie Town Hall.
+Held from 4:30 pm to 6:30 pm the Saturday prior to Halloween at the Hallie Town Hall.